JackuB/mermaid-preview/public/privacy-policy.md

 ## 1. Introduction

-Thank you for choosing Mermaid for Slack, a Slack App designed to generate PNG previews of Mermaid.js charts.
+Thank you for choosing Mermaid Preview, a Slack App designed to generate PNG previews of Mermaid.js charts.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our App.
 Please read this policy carefully and if you do not agree with its terms, please refrain from using our App.

 ## 2. Data We Collect